klendathu2k/Obsidian/SHREK.md

 So... rather than maintaining a single steering macro which accepts an easily documented list of chain options, sPHENIX has chosen to implement production specific steering macros.

+Within the pass1 macro they invoke a perl script to copy back.

 ### Production Tagging Convention
 Each data production campaign should be uniquely identifiable through a single tag.
 That tag should serve as a searchable index, allowing the user to recover all production artifacts, as well as to reproduce the data sample from the documented inputs.
 Thus, the tag should minimally contain the following: